mautic/developer-documentation-new/docs/rest_api/getting_started.rst

 Error handling
 **************

-In case of OAuth errors, the response is a JSON encoded array similar to:
+OAuth errors result in a JSON encoded array.
+For example:

 .. code-block:: json